A Guide to Psychologists: What They Do and How They Can Help

 If your child is struggling with an item on the list above, it’s important to talk to a professional.
 A psychologist who specializes in child psychology can assess your child and their needs.
 They can then offer the right treatment that addresses their specific problem(s).

-At Thriveworks, you can also receive online psychological counselling.
-This simply means working with a psychologist online, over the phone or by video.
-Both of these options are effective and will enable you to complete important work with your psychologist online.
-Here is what you can look forward to if you choose to have online psychology sessions:
+At Thriveworks, you can also receive online psychological counseling and therapy.
+This might entail meeting with your psychologist online, over the phone, or by video.
+Both of these options are effective and will enable you to receive the same quality time with your psychologist—virtually.

-- Greater comfort: Thriveworks has seen that people find greater comfort in online psychologist therapy than in-person therapy services.
-These individuals feel more inclined to open up to their providers about how they are feeling and what they are experiencing.
+- Anxiety attached to meeting a provider in person.
+Many individuals feel more inclined to open up to their providers about how they are feeling and what they are experiencing.
 While we foster a safe space free of judgment at all of our offices, many people still feel more comfortable working with their psychologists in a virtual setting.

-There are additional benefits to working with your psychologist online.
-However, this is a very personal decision.
-If you would rather meet with your psychologist in-person that’s okay too.
+And if you would still rather meet with your psychologist in person, that’s okay too.
 Thriveworks offers both in-person and online psychology services.